grodansparadis/vscp-python-sensor-bme680/README.md

 Sensor index for the altitude.
 Default is that it is set to zero as the GUID is unique for each sensor.
 Set to a byte value of your choice if you need it.

+#### sensorindex_dewpoint

+Sensor index for the dew point.
+Default is that it is set to zero as the GUID is unique for each sensor.
+Set to a byte value of your choice if you need it.

 #### zone

 Set the zone to a value between 0-255 if you need it.
 Default is zero.